All Episodes

 Wait a minute, I am misreading this.

-Support the right to same-sex marriage, however, support for a ballot measure to ban the practice.
+However, support for a ballot measure to ban the practice.

-Oh, so it's two conflicting things here.
+So it's two conflicting things here.

-So a poll shows that the ballot measure is leading to Oppose same-sex marriage.
+So a poll shows that the ballot measure is leading to oppose same-sex marriage.

 Especially in the era of the Messiah.

-I know I'm waiting on a printer.
+I'm waiting on a printer.

 Hang on just a second.